Infrared absorption spectroscopy of a single polyatomic molecular ion: Molecular spectroscopy

-Our experiments demonstrate and characterize a method to detect single photon absorption events on a single molecular ion, which is a major step towards realizing quantum non-demolition measurements in a wide class of molecular ions.
+Our experiments demonstrate and characterize a method to detect single photon absorption events on a single molecular ion, which is a major step towards realizing non-destructive quantum state detection measurements in a wide class of molecular ions.
 With large enough amplification of the recoil signal, one can realize the detection of a single photon absorption event directly as an atomic excitation in a single shot.
-This represents a quantum non-demolition measurement in the sense that the state after the measurement is the eigenstate of the measurement operator corresponding to the measurement outcome~\cite{braginskyQuantumNondemolitionMeasurements1980,humeHighFidelityAdaptiveQubit2007}.
-Reaching the regime of single-shot detection will require further improvements of the atomic and motional coherence of the current experiment.
 Furthermore, other methods to increase the detection sensitivity of the photon recoil exist~\cite{loSpinMotionEntanglement2015,burdQuantumAmplificationMechanical2019,bondOptimalDisplacementSensing2025} and might also be beneficial for realizing single-shot measurements.
-Such quantum non-demolition measurements will be key for measurement-based molecular state preparation and readout, which are crucial ingredients in the development of quantum technologies with molecular ions~\cite{liuQuantumStateTracking2024,shlykovOptimizedStrategiesQuantumState2025,kimStateSelectiveIonizationTrapping2025}.
+With selective single-shot measurement in an effective three-level system, the recoil detection can enable non-destructive measurements on two of the states~\cite{braginskyQuantumNondemolitionMeasurements1980,humeHighFidelityAdaptiveQubit2007}, as discussed in the Methods~\hyperref[meth:qnd]{F}.
+Such selective single-shot measurement will also be key for measurement-based molecular state preparation and readout, which are crucial ingredients in the development of quantum technologies with molecular ions~\cite{liuQuantumStateTracking2024,shlykovOptimizedStrategiesQuantumState2025,kimStateSelectiveIonizationTrapping2025}.

+The presented method can be applied to any molecular transition that produces a momentum kick of sufficient magnitude based on Equation~\ref{eq:ld param}.
+With our set of parameters, the method should be able to detect photon absorption events on transitions with a frequency down to 2000~\unit{\per\centi\metre}.
+The transitions considered in the discussion here are limited to vibrational transitions where the radiative lifetime of the excited states are much longer than time to create the cat state.
+If this is not the case, the momentum kick has also a diffusive part that reduces the achievable detection efficiency~\cite{hempelEntanglementenhancedDetectionSinglephoton2013}, which applies to dipole allowed transitions in the visible and UV part of the spectrum.